Skip to main content

 A modest giant in San Jose’s retail history

 Developed by Morris Stulsaft during the postwar suburban boom, Westgate Mall opened as an open-air center—one of the first major postwar shopping complexes in the South Bay.
-In its early years, it competed with other major malls like Stevens Creek Plaza and Valley Fair, and hosted anchors like JCPenney (opened October 12, 1961), Thrifty, Purity Stores, and eventually Montgomery Ward.
+In its early years, it competed with other major malls like Stevens Creek Plaza and Valley Fair, and hosted anchors like JCPenney (opened October 12, 1961), W. T. Grant, Thrifty, Purity Stores, and eventually Montgomery Ward.

 In 1967, the shopping center kicked off a major renovation and expansion.
 It was enclosed and air-conditioned, JCPenney vacated their 62,000 sq. ft. store and built a new, larger store (159,840 sq. ft.) at one end of the mall, which opened March 6, 1968.
 Hart's Department Store took its place in their old store, and now the mall had over 60 stores.